kangnurrohman/data-science-portfolio/README.md

 # Sentiment Analysis Projects

-This repository contains experiments on sentiment analysis and will always be updated, along with the experiments that have been carried out:
+This repository contains experiments on sentiment analysis and will always be updated.
+The following experiments have been carried out:

 | **No** | **Experiment** | **Language** | **Tools** | **Open** |
 | --- | --- | --- | --- | --- |